apache/mynewt-site/docs/os/tutorials/olimex.md

 The LED should be blinking!

 <br>
-**But wait...not so fast.** Let's double check that it is indeed booting from flash and making the LED blink from the image in flash.
+Let's double check that it is indeed booting from flash and making the LED blink from the image in flash.
 Pull the USB cable off the Olimex JTAG adaptor, severing the debug connection to the JTAG port.
 Next power off the Olimex board by pulling out the USB cable from the board.
 Wait for a couple of seconds and plug the USB cable back to the board.

    The LED light will start blinking again.
 Success!